SerhiiCho/clothing-shop/README.md

 * [Node](https://nodejs.org/en/)
 * [PHP >= 7.2](http://php.net/)

-> Note that if you now how to use docker, you can always go and test any docker app on free and awesome [Play with Docker](https://labs.play-with-docker.com/) website.
+> Note that if you know how to use docker, you can always go and test any docker app on free and awesome [Play with Docker](https://labs.play-with-docker.com/) website.

 ## Get started (without Docker)